Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/DJ03FS/DJ03FS-django-react-course-syllabus.md

 By the end of this bootcamp, you will be able to:

 1. Build full-stack applications using Django and React
-2. Write type-safe code with Python
+2. Write efficient and maintainable Python code
-3. Implement server-side rendering and API development
+3. Implement server-side rendering and API development with Django
 4. Design and develop RESTful APIs using Django REST Framework
-5. Integrate and query databases using PostgreSQL
+5. Integrate and query databases using PostgreSQL and Django ORM
 6. Implement authentication and authorization in Django applications
 7. Write and run various types of tests for both frontend and backend
 8. Deploy and maintain Django applications on AWS
-9. Optimize Django applications for performance
+9. Optimize Django and React applications for performance
 10. Develop internationalized and accessible web applications

+This course is designed to be challenging, engaging, and directly applicable to real-world development scenarios.
+The integration of projects with each unit ensures that students immediately apply their learning, preparing them for a successful career in modern web development with Django and React.